kiranjthomas/personal-site/hugo/content/posts/how-do-private-dns-names-get-resolved.md

 name-servers=AmazonProvidedDNS
 ```

-The Domain-name  sets the default domain name.
+`Domain-name` specifies the "domain name that a client should use when resolving hostnames via the Domain Name System."

-name-servers which decides who will resolve the DNS queries for this VPC.
-AmazonProvidedDNS  resolves to the +2 address mentioned above.
+`name-servers` determines the "DNS servers that your network interfaces will use for domain name resolution." `AmazonProvidedDNS`resolves to the +2 address mentioned above.

-You can configure/review the DHCP Option Sets in the AWS console
+See the VPC [documentation](https://docs.aws.amazon.com/vpc/latest/userguide/DHCPOptionSetConcepts.html#ArchitectureDiagram) for more on DHCP options.

-## Use These Tools For Debugging DNS Issues
+## What Tools are Available For Debugging DNS Issues?

 * cat /etc/resolv.conf  - show your resolver
 * ifconfig -a - display information of all active or inactive network interfaces on the server